 Performed manual work at Riverside Park

-In Guelph, the workers received a split pay: a combination of vouchers and money.
-The high cost of living as well as the specificity of vouchers eventually resulted in a showdown between the government and the relief workers.
+In Guelph, the workers received split pay: a combination of vouchers and money.
+The prohibitive cost of living as well as the specificity of vouchers eventually resulted in a showdown between the government and the relief workers.

 The Guelph Unemployed and Relief Workers Association

-The Relief strike featured a characteristic of many 1930s strikes – violence.
+The Relief Strike featured a characteristic common to many 1930s strikes – violence.
 Hard as the workers tried to avoid it, violence often seemed the only way they could express their frustration.
 In this case, a Relief Worker, William Croft, tried to dissuade another, James Gallagher, from doing clean up at Riverside Park.
 The argument escalated.
 A fight broke out and the police arrived to charge Croft with assault and intimidation.
 He was hauled away but released later on $200 bail.